sanggusti/final_bangkit/README.md

 ```

 In `src/model`, there is a `classes.js` file which lists the possible classes that the model can classify
 for.
-Since we used a MobileNet model which was trained using ImageNet, we will use the ImageNet
-classes.
-You can alter this to fit your model if it is different.
+You can alter this to fit your model classes.

 If deploying the application, change the `API_ENDPOINT` in `src/config.js` to the proper endpoint.
 For development and local testing, leave it as is.